exakat/exakat-docs/Reference/Rules/Functions/MultipleIdenticalClosure.rst

   Several closures are defined with the same code.

 It may be interesting to check if a named function could be defined from them.
+This analysis also reports functions and methods that look like the closures : they may be considered for switch.

 .. code-block:: php